pcalatayud-prog/Analyzing_emails_outlook_in_python/README.md

 # coding_outlook_in_python
 Working with outlook folders, emails and messages.
-Analyzing two folders in through python
+Analyzing two folders through python

-The ides is to create a barplot with the frequency of emails receive in two folders.
+The ides is to create a barplot with the frequency of emails in two folders inbox/send.

 The default case is for inbox and send folder